 Kurt Vonnegut, Jr.

 When thinking of food wastage, thoughts go to supermarkets and corporate farms.
-Yet the statistics show a different story.
-43% of food wasted on the planet is from homes, that includes yours and mine.
+Yet, the statistics show a different story.
+43% of food wasted on the planet is from homes that include yours and mine.

-43% of the food wasted on the planet is from our homes.
+43% of the food waste on the planet is from our homes.

 Stats show that 87% of this food waste from our homes can be easily composted in the backyard or at recovery centres (green bins).
-42% of the food wasted is fruit and vegetables which can be easily composted.
-26% is dairy which can be converted into natural fertilizers and 19% grains which could be fed to small animals such as urban chickens.
+42% of the food wasted is fruit and vegetables, easily composted.
+26% is dairy which can be converted into natural fertilizers, and 19% grains which could be fed to small animals such as urban chickens.

-In the USA alone this results in 80 million acres of farmland (or 30 % of farmland worldwide) producing food that is NEVER eaten which equals 13% of carbon emissions going into the atmosphere for NO reason!
+In the USA alone, this results in 80 million acres of farmland (or 30 % of farmland worldwide) producing food NEVER eaten, which equals 13% of carbon emissions going into the atmosphere for NO reason!